Understanding the Six Commonly Used Inks in Stamping

 • Spongy ink pad surface

-• Can be used on dark colored cardstock
+• Can be used on dark-colored cardstock

 • Dries slowly; Needs to be heat set or used with embossing powders

-• Cannot be used on glossy paper
+• Cannot be used on glossy paper without embossing

 • Full-sized ink pads.
-I don’t know of any pigment inks in mini cubes
+I don’t know of any pigment inks in mini-cubes

 Understanding the six commonly used inks in stamping Specialty Pigment Ink